 The University of Washington engineering admissions process rewards students who plan ahead, understand pathways, and apply with clarity.
 Whether you are a Washington resident, out of state applicant, or international student, knowing how Direct to College works is essential.

 At PathIvy, we help students evaluate engineering pathways, compare options, and build application strategies that align with their goals.
-Engineering admissions are complex, but with the right guidance, students can navigate the process with confidence.

 How competitive is University of Washington engineering?

 University of Washington engineering is highly competitive, especially through the Direct to College pathway.
-Admission depends on academic preparation, demand for majors, and overall applicant strength.

 Is UW good for engineering compared to private universities?